RoadieHQ/marketing-site/content/docs/details/techdocs/index.md

 Then you can include snippets in your markdown files.
 If a snippet is the only content in a file then the content is replaced by the referenced file.
 For example, to include a file TEST.md at the root of our repo we could do the following:
 - Create a file under the docs directory e.g. `docs/test.md`
-- Add a snippet to test.md (the snippet path is relative to the mkdocs.yaml file)
+- Add a snippet to `test.md` - the snippet path is relative to the `mkdocs.yaml` file.
    ```markdown
    --8<-- "TEST.md"
    ```

-## Building and Publishing Techdocs Via CI
+## Building and Publishing Tech Docs Via CI

-You can build and publish techdocs via your own CI pipelines so that the latest version is always ready to view in Roadie and you don't have to wait for a new build when viewing an updated version of your docs.
+You can build and publish tech docs via your own CI pipelines so that the latest version is always ready to view in Roadie and you don't have to wait for a new build when viewing an updated version of your docs.

-- Send us your AWS account id so we can set up the role to access your Roadie techdocs s3 bucket in our infra.
+- Send us your AWS account id so we can set up the role to access your Roadie tech docs s3 bucket in our infra.
 - Create Github action to build and publish the docs https://backstage.io/docs/features/techdocs/configuring-ci-cd/
-- Configure your action to connect securely with the Roadie AWS S3 bucket - bucketName: <your-roadie-tenant-name>-roadie-tech-docs, region: eu-west-1
+- Configure your action to connect securely with the Roadie AWS S3 bucket - bucketName: `your-roadie-tenant-name`-roadie-tech-docs, region: eu-west-1

 Roadie hosts tech docs in a dedicated AWS S3 bucket.
 To be able to generate and publish the tech docs yourself we can set up secured access to this bucket for you.

 ### Building all docs or only some docs via CI

-You can choose to switch wholesale to build all your techdocs via CI (the recommended approach as this gives the best user experience).
+You can choose to switch wholesale to build all your tech docs via CI (the recommended approach as this gives the best user experience).

 Or you can use an annotation to only build specific docs via CI and leave the others to build on viewing.